 NPSIA’s location in Ottawa gives the School a direct window on Canada’s role in international affairs, while allowing us to engage with the international policy community, including those involved in the creation and interpretation of international law.
 Students benefit from having direct access to officials and lawyers from government departments, business and non-governmental organizations based in Canada’s capital city.
 Career opportunities are just down the road.

 - Conflict Analysis and Conflict Resolution

-- Intelligence in International Affairs
+- Intelligence and International Affairs

-- Security Defence Policy
+- Security and Defence Policy

 - International Organizations and Global Public Policy

 - Diplomacy and Foreign Policy

 Faculty Research Highlights